 The Welsh band's second studio release, which included famous hits in The Bartender and the Thief, Hurry Up And Wait, Just Looking and Pick A Part That's New is just as famous for its memorable artwork.

 The black and white cover, which was shot by Scarlet Page, sees a couple kissing at a football pitch under the Westway in London... but it's fair to say the woman is decidedly unenthused about it.

 But who was the un-named brunette and how did she come to star on the famous artwork?

-According to Tony Barrell who uncovers music mysteries and the stars of album artworks on his website, Lucy Joplin was tracked down in North London and revealed her far-away starewas achieved by a heavy night of excess.
+According to Tony Barrell who uncovers music mysteries and the stars of album artworks on his website, Lucy Joplin was tracked down in North London and revealed her far-away starewas achieved by a heavy night.